 All providers of Interpreter Services must comply with the standards set forth in this manual.
-In addition, Interpreter Services providers shall complete State/Federal Criminal Background checks, Child Abuse Registry Information (CARI) checks, and Central Registry checks for all staff, drug tests as applicable under Stephen Komninos' Law, and ensure that all staff successfully completes the Division mandated training, are a minimum of 18 years of age, and are proficient in reading and speaking the language being interpreted.
+In addition, Interpreter Services providers shall complete State/Federal Criminal Background checks and Central Registry checks for all staff, drug tests as applicable under Stephen Komninos' Law, and ensure that all staff successfully completes the Division mandated training, are a minimum of 18 years of age, and are proficient in reading and speaking the language being interpreted.